CraftAcademyLabs/ca_course/bmi_challenge/jasmine_set_up.md

 You can leave the files as they are if you want, or you can delete them if you want - we will be deleting them at some point down the road anyway.

 The important thing at this moment is to understand how the `SpecRunner.html` works.
-In order to be able to run the tests and have acces to the source code, these files needs to be included in the runner file.
+In order to be able to run the tests and have access to the source code, these files needs to be included in the runner file.
 Open it up and locate the following section.

 ```html
   <!-- include source files here... -->